 ◈ Every student is a natural, curious learner and learning can always be fun.
 There is no need for rushing, pressure, discomfort, or fear in learning.

 ◈ We can virtually end drowning around the world if we teach safety first to all people.
-Those who wish to learn efficiency as well—which comes from formal strokes—may learn them afterward.
+Those who wish to learn efficiency as well—which comes from strokes—may learn it afterward.

 ◈ Learning to swim is learning to be peaceful in water over one’s head.
 Learning strokes is learning to be efficient in water.
 Safety first; efficiency later.

 ◈ Someone who can swim is not afraid in deep water.
 Someone who is not peaceful in deep water cannot swim.